EJP-ORION/OH-Surveillance-Codex/docs/6-summary-outlook.rst

 institutions perform practical steps in at least one of the two action
 areas:

-1. Improve existing sector specific surveillance data reporting such that data and reports can be better used in the context of OH in the future
+1. Improve existing sector specific surveillance data reporting such that data and reports can be better used in the context of One Health in the future

-2. Plan, execute or improve joint surveillance efforts that consider the OH needs right from the beginning.
+2. Plan, execute or improve joint surveillance efforts that consider the One Health needs right from the beginning.

 To support such practical steps the OHS Codex/KIP has been designed in such a way, that it can act as a resource itself, i.e. it provides a